yellowdog/python-examples/README.md

 This repository contains minimal example Python scripts for submitting work to the YellowDog Platform, cancelling work, and cleaning up the YellowDog Object Store.

+It also provides scripts for provisioning Provisioned Worker Pools, shutting down Worker Pools, and terminating the Compute Requirements provising those Worker Pools.

-It also includes a template [on-premise configuration](agent/application.yaml.template) to use when deploying the YellowDog agent in Configured Worker Pools.
+In addition, a template [on-premise configuration](agent/application.yaml.template) is provided to to use when deploying the YellowDog agent in Configured Worker Pools.

 ## Scripts